jsmr04/iRent/README.md

 iRent is an application that allows both landlord and tenant to manage their rents.
 The app provides many features, we can highlight, post properties, search for a new home, real-time chat, payment, and reviews.

+The research and design's documentation is available inside the folder researh-and-design.

 ## Features
 * Authentication
 * Create, remove and edit properties